 Where should I shop for the ring?

-When should I purchase the ring?
+When should I buy an engagement ring?

 Nearly 50 percent of engagement rings are purchased two months or less before the proposal.
 But, this doesn’t mean you should wait when it comes to doing your research.
 In order to find the ring of your future forever’s dreams, it’s a good idea to start the engagement ring shopping process much earlier.
 This means you’ll want to learn the different cuts, from classic princess-cut to trendy ovals, so you can more easily figure out what your partner would like.
 Keep your eyes and ears open, as well, since nearly 1 in 4 millennials drop hints to their partners about the style of ring they want.